g3n/windows_audio_dlls/README.md

    >git checkout tags/openal-soft-1.17.2
    ```

-4. Execute the *Developer Command Prompt for VS2017* installed by *Microsoft Visual Studio*.
+4. Execute the *Developer Command Prompt for VS2017* (or the equivalent for the 2015 version)
+   installed by *Microsoft Visual Studio*.
    It is a command prompt window with environment variables correctly initialized to use
    the MS compiler and tools.